The ultimate guide to B2B branding

-B2B branding is driven by connections, and with consumers having easy access to streams of information about products and services across all B2B markets, B2B brands have to work hard to move their customers through the often lengthy sales cycles to secure business.
+B2B branding is driven by connections.
+With easy access to information about products and services, B2B brands must work hard to guide customers through often lengthy sales cycles to secure business.

-This article will provide an overview on B2B branding what differentiates it from B2C branding, why it’s important you focus on it, and how you can.
+This article will provide an overview of B2B branding, what differentiates it from B2C branding, why it’s important you focus on it, and how you can prioritise it.

 What is B2B branding?

-Simply put, B2B companies sell business to businesses.
-Their end consumer is a company, business or organisation, and they advertise products or services that can help with everyday operations.
-As a company selling to other companies, your branding is essential when it comes to identifying your business – but let’s be honest, when is it not?
+Simply put, B2B companies sell to businesses.
+Their end customer is a company, business, or organisation, and they advertise products or services that can help with everyday operations.
+As a company selling to other companies, your branding is essential when it comes to identifying your business—but this is especially critical in B2B contexts.

 The objective is to create a strong brand image that will allow you to forge relationships across businesses.
-Your starting place?
+Your starting point?
 Developing a compelling, unified, and overarching brand strategy.
-Before you delve in to the nitty-gritty of your marketing strategy, you need to define who you are as a brand, and what it is that sets you apart.
+Before you delve into the nitty-gritty of your marketing strategy, you need to define who you are as a brand and what it is that sets you apart.

 To get you started, we suggest the following:

-• Gather Audience Insights: Take a deep-dive into your target audience to understand their pain points, values, and ambitions – and most importantly, how you can help.
-This is the starting place of your branding.
+• Gather audience insights: Take a deep dive into your target audience to understand their pain points, values, and ambitions, and most importantly, how you can help.
+This is the starting point of your branding.

-• Define Your Core Brand Values: Your values are at the heart of your branding.
+• Define your core brand values: Your values are at the heart of your branding, and every successful brand stays consistent with its values.
 Who are you?
 What drives you?
-What are you here to do, or say, or influence?
+What are you here to do, say, or influence?

-• Identify Your Brand Personality: Now you know who your brand is and what it’s here to do – work this into your brand’s every fibre.
-Think about language, tone, emotions, desires, feelings.
-Remember – that while you’re marketing to a business, that business is made up of people.
+• Identify your brand personality: Now you know who your brand is and what it’s here to do, work this into every fibre of your brand.
+Think about language, tone, emotions, desires, and feelings.
+And remember that while you’re marketing to a business, that business is made up of people.
 So, keep it human.
+Weaving your personality and values into your brand story is a powerful way to connect with the human side of B2B relationships.

 The impact of structured B2B branding strategy on your business

-A strong brand also allows you to move through sales cycles more quickly, close more sales, and afford you the luxury of putting your products and services at premium price points.
+A strong brand also allows you to move through sales cycles more quickly, close more sales, and position your products and services at premium price points.

 How is B2B branding different to B2C?

-B2B has many differences to B2C branding, from its overall focus to the way it targets customers.
+B2B branding differs from B2C branding in several ways, from its overall focus to the way it targets customers.

 B2B aims to build relationships with customers over a longer period of time compared to B2C branding.
 After all, a B2B business offers products or services that will impact how well another company’s employees can do their jobs on a long-term, day-to-day basis.

-As a result, trust is an important element for branding, and a strong brand will highlight the particular expertise it has in solving the problem that faces its target customers.
+As a result, trust is an important element for branding, and a strong brand will highlight the particular expertise it has in solving the problems that its target customers face.
 A B2B brand will focus on showing that the company is a full-service provider that offers support to customers long after they have bought a product or service.

-A B2C brand encourages one-time purchases and does not always need to focus on providing ongoing support to customers.
+A B2C brand may focus more on individual purchases and does not always require the same level of ongoing support as B2B.
 B2C customers rarely have to get approval from other people before making a decision on their purchase.

-In contrast, B2B will need to appeal to stakeholders and other senior employees, as well as the wider workforce, and decision making will be a collaborative process involving a larger pool of people.
+In contrast, a strong B2B brand will need to appeal to stakeholders and other senior employees, as well as the wider workforce, and decision-making will be a collaborative process involving a larger pool of people.
 Sales cycles are typically longer for B2B businesses as a result.

-To attract these high-level, decision-making B2B buyers, businesses should understand that these customers are largely driven by need — such as the need to streamline workflows or upgrade to newer software or systems to increase productivity.
+To attract these high-level, decision-making B2B buyers, businesses should understand that these customers are largely driven by specific needs, such as the need to streamline workflows or upgrade to newer software or systems to increase productivity.
 Because of this, they will have a narrower focus than B2C, attracting specific types of people with specific needs and expectations.

 What to consider when building your B2B brand